- This topic has 13 replies, 6 voices, and was last updated 8 years, 8 months ago by

 CatNoir

-Hi.
+ParticipantHi.
 Sorry it took me so long to post.
 I don’t know what is up with the things the docs giving me but I just keep sleeping.
 I wake up, shower, eat and the moment i touch the hospital bed I’m down for the count.
 Thanks so much for all your support.
 I spoke to a nurse and she said she would make a couple calls and let me know.
 I hope that goes well.

-He has come to see me every visiting time and bring me fruits and other stuff i need.
+He has come to see me every visiting time and bring me fruits and other stuff i need.-

-Sorry if I sound blunt but are the members of staff aware of what he did to you, is it written on your file?
+ParticipantSorry if I sound blunt but are the members of staff aware of what he did to you, is it written on your file?
 Are they aware this is a case of physical abuse, in which case why is he allowed to come and visit you?

 You may take what I write the wrong way and I am hoping you won’t, so please forgive me if I upset you, but I really hope you don’t take his ”fruit and things you need” as a gesture of a better future outcome.
 It is clear from your previous post which did indeed get posted properly (as mentioned by another survivor) that you suffered horrendous abuse and that you were bleeding.
 I am glad you and your baby are doing ok, but you must speak to domestic violence specialists.
 You must make yourself aware of what you have truly gone through and that it is not acceptable and that it is likely to happen again, and could even get worse.
-Did the police get involved?
+Did the police get involved?I hope you won’t find my view upsetting but all of us on the forum will worry about you and your baby.
+You are in danger.
+The relationship is not a normal loving one.

 Please, please, please, do not fall victim by staying with him.
 Inform yourself, make yourself safe, get support to see clearly, take time to think and take action, what has happened to you is not a good sign.
 God knows if you were my daughter I would have whisked you away quicker than a flash of thunder…I know the feelings you must be going through,doubt, love, hope, forgiveness etc. But I am sure all the other ladies on this forum including Lisa will tell you this is an abusive relationship and you and your baby are in serious danger.